uvacw/teachteacher-python/installation.md

 system’s terminal (or in Anaconda prompt if you installed Python via Anaconda on a Windows computer).

+There is a more fancy and moden environment called JupyterLab -- using JupyterLab instead of plain JupyterNotebooks is fine as well.

-1. Not sure what is and how to open Terminal?
-Have a look at this short [video](https://www.youtube.com/watch?v=zw7Nd67_aFw).
+[^1] Not sure what is and how to open Terminal?
+Have a look at this short
+    [video](https://www.youtube.com/watch?v=zw7Nd67_aFw).